CDRT/docs/su/su_dg.md

 >- An application or utility that is not needed for the system to operate but provides benefit if it is installed.
 >- Any BIOS or driver upgrade that has been updated only to support newer systems and contains no fixes.

-?>Note: Some of updates may depend on certain Window components.
+?>Some of updates may depend on certain Window components.
 Ensure that your Windows operating system is up to date by running Windows Update.

 Once all the updates desired have been selected, press **Next**.
 A review of the updates selected will be displayed.
 This will also provide a second chance to select updates to defer installation or deselect a package before they are downloaded and installed on the machine.
 Once the &quot;Download&quot; button is clicked, if any of the packages require a reboot after installation, a message box will appear letting the user know which package(s) requires it.
 Wait for the machine to reboot and finish the installation before doing anything else.
 Do not manually shut off the machine or put it into sleep mode during this time.